isaiahpettingill/wasm96/README.md

 - The project is in active development; some WIT-defined features (e.g., storage) are not yet implemented in the SDK.
 - WAV playback is implemented using the hound library for decoding and mixing.
 - QOA playback is implemented using the qoaudio library for decoding and mixing.
-- XM playback is implemented using the xmrsplayer library for decoding and playing XM tracker music.
+- XM playback is implemented using the xmrsplayer library for decoding and mixing.
 - SDKs.md contains information about planned multi-language SDKs for an older ABI version and may not reflect the current state.